 - a major thread of sociocultural theorising across all research areas

 We provide research students with a supportive environment and excellent research facilities.
 For research of an interdisciplinary nature, we liaise with departments in other faculties such as Maths, Computing and Technology for technology, communication and education topics.
 All of our programmes were designed following Economic and Social Research Council guidelines.
 We offer a three-year full-time Doctor of Philosophy (PhD) programme and a part-time Doctorate in Education (EdD) programme.

 CREET offers a unique opportunity to study the theory, application and practice of education and educational technology with guidance from world-class experts in the field.

-One of our exciting research facilities at the Open University is the Jennie Lee Research Laboratory complex which provides state of the art facilities for research in educational technology and related areas.
-It includes eye tracking equipment that is used, for example, for usability testing and has also been used for postgraduate research that collected data on student interactions.
+One of our exciting research facilities at The Open University is the Jennie Lee Research Laboratory complex which provides state-of-the-art facilities for research in educational technology and related areas.
+It includes eye-tracking equipment that is used, for example, for usability testing and has also been used for postgraduate research that collected data on student interactions.
 Another facility within the laboratory is the gaming room and observation suite, which have also been used for postgraduate research into gaming and informal learning.
 General information about the laboratory complex can be found here.